Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Conclusions

 \section{Conclusions}

-We have shown how to use data generated by potentially slow mixing Markov sources (or channels) to identify those states for which naive approaches will estimate both parameters and functions related to stationary probabilities.
-To do so, we require that the underlying Markov source (or channel) be well behaved---in the sense that dependencies cannot be completely arbitrary, but die down eventually.
-In such cases, we show that even while the source may not have mixed (explored the state space properly), certain properties can related to contexts $\w$, namely $\tilde\theta_\w(\cdot|\cdot)$ or $\mu(\w)/\mu(\Gtilde)$ be well estimated, if $|\w|$ grows as $\Theta(\log n)$.
-Surprisingly, we saw that it is quite possible that estimates related to contexts $\w$ may be good, even when estimates for suffixes of $\w$ fail.
-The reason is that Theorem~\ref{thm:aggemptht} depends not on the source mixing, but on the dependencies dying off.
+We have shown how to use data generated by potentially slow mixing Markov sources to identify those states for which naive approaches will estimate both parameters and functions related to stationary probabilities.
+To do so, we require that the underlying Markov source have dependencies that are not completely arbitrary, but die down eventually.
+In such cases, we show that even while the source may not have mixed (explored the state space properly), certain properties related to contexts $\w$, namely $\tilde{q}(.|\w)$ or $\stn(\w)/\stn(\Gtilde)$ can be well estimated, if $|\w|$ grows as $\Theta(\log n)$.
+Surprisingly, we saw that it is quite possible that estimates related to contexts $\w$ may be good, even when estimates for suffixes of $\w$ fail---the reason being Theorem~\ref{thm:aggemptht} depends not on the source mixing, but on the dependencies dying off.
+We also noted a couple of unanswered questions in our arguments---stationary probabilities seem to be harder to estimate, and we do not yet have a necessary condition on how large the parameter $\cplngg$ has to be for us to expect results.

 This work also uncovers a lot of open problems.
 The above results are sufficient to say that some estimates are approximately accurate with high confidence.
-A natural, but perhaps difficult, question is whether we can give necessary conditions on how the data must look for any estimate to be accurate.
-Secondly, since we can control the evolution of the channel (or source), how---if possible---do we force the channel to explore other states better?
-Namely, if the channel had feedback, how could we adapt the source to better gauge channel properties?
-Practically speaking, how do we best leverage these results in operating channels with long memory?
+A natural, but perhaps difficult, question is whether we can give necessary conditions on how the data must look for a given estimate to be accurate.
+This work also forms a cog in the growing understanding of the information theoretic underpinnings involving estimation problems with memory.
+Finally, these results add to the understanding of model classes that only admit estimators converging pointwise over the class (namely at rates that could be arbitrarily slow depending on the underlying model), but are special in the sense that it is possible to say if the algorithm is doing well or not.